The Legal Services Commission offers a free legal advisory service to immigrants and refugees through its Adelaide office.

-All assistance of this nature is subject to a merits test, and the capacity of the migration lawyers at the time of receiving instructions.
-If the lawyers are unable to assist, they will attempt to make a referral to another appropriate provider.
+All assistance provided to people by the migration legal advisory service is subject to a merits test, as funding is limited and new matters can only be accepted within the capacity of the migration lawyers.
+If our service is unable to assist, our staff will attempt to make a referral to another appropriate provider.

-To book an appointment please telephone 8111 5555.
-The Legal Services Commission can provide interpreters for those people who need them, and this should be requested when booking for an appointment.
+For an appointment please telephone 8111 5539.
+Interpreters can be arranged for those who need them, and should be requested at the time of booking an appointment.

-There are rules about the who is eligible for these visas and who can act as a proposer.
-Detailed information can be found at the Special Humanitarian Programme page on the Department of Immigration’s website.
+People who are recent arrivals in Australia under the government’s Special Humanitarian Programme may wish to make an application on behalf of other family members.
+There are rules about who may be eligible and who can act as a proposer.
+Detailed information can be found at the Special Humanitarian Programme website page of the Department of Home Affairs.

-The Legal Services Commission can provide free advice about eligibility to propose family members under the Special Humanitarian Programme, and whilst we will attempt to provide minor assistance for applications falling within the ‘split family’ provisions, this assistance will be subject to our guidelines and our capacity when the request is being made.
+The migration legal advisory service can provide free advice about eligibility to propose family members under the Special Humanitarian Programme, and will attempt to provide minor assistance for those applications which fall within the ‘split family’ provisions, but this will be subject to our capacity at the time that the request is made.

 Applications falling outside the ‘split family’ provisions (i.e. non-immediate family) are generally not eligible for free assistance due to our limited resources and the low prospect of success.